 Training is required each year for all SAT School Day coordinators.
 You'll receive a link to access training approximately 6 weeks before test day.
 Other test day staff must either take the online training provided or be trained by the test coordinator.
 You can share the link in the email with other test day staff, such as SSD coordinators and proctors.
 Make sure any test coordinators and proctors for off-site locations are provided with training.
-Schools can determine the best way to train other test day staff.
+We encourage test coordinators to consult with school administrators to determine the best way to train other test day staff.

-See Train Your Staff on page 18 for a list of topics your staff should review prior to testing.
+See Train Your Staff on page 20 for a list of topics your staff should review prior to testing.